Lebanon Launches Repatriation Effort From Egypt with Three Flights Scheduled Monday

 ©Houna Loubnan

-Facing worsening conditions and dwindling supplies, nearly 600 Lebanese citizens stranded in Egypt’s Sharm el-Sheikh region issued an urgent appeal on Sunday to President Joseph Aoun and Prime Minister Nawaf Salam to intervene and secure their return home.
+Facing worsening conditions and dwindling supplies, nearly 600 Lebanese citizens are stranded in Egypt’s Sharm el-Sheikh region.
+They had issued an urgent appeal on Sunday to President Joseph Aoun and Prime Minister Nawaf Salam to intervene and secure their return home.

-The plea comes after civilian air traffic to Beirut was suspended due to the ongoing military confrontation between Iran and Israel.
+The plea came after civilian air traffic to Beirut was suspended due to the ongoing military confrontation between Iran and Israel.

 According to the National News Agency (NNA), the stranded individuals – including children, women and the elderly – reported deteriorating conditions as they ran out of funds and essential supplies, such as baby formula.
 They called for immediate action to end their ordeal.